miksaraj/miksaraj.github.io/_drafts/playing-around-with-fizzbuzz.md

 worry in the world.
 It is on the slow side of implementations, and someone could call it unreadable.
-There's a lot of machinery around the solution to in order to solve it in an extensible and maintainable manner.
+There's a lot of machinery around the solution in order to solve it in an extensible and maintainable manner.
 The real issue with this solution, however, is that it is only obvious in its operation to programmers